 Pauline is one of our favourite French princesses.
 She lives near Paris.
 I had the pleasure of spending a lovely weekend with her.
 It was an ambitious project but I followed the little angel around for a couple of days in an attempt to carefully capture what a typical day of eating would be like for her.
 She doesn’t like ‘bits’ in her yoghurt but Pauline sure does love her food.

-Pauline is my neice and I love spending time with her.
+Pauline is my niece and I love spending time with her.
 I am hoping that over the years my little Léa will be able to speak French so that she can have summer play dates with her lovely wee cousins.

 However, I was told that her usual choices included cereal, crepes, fruit or little morsels of bread with jam.

 Lunch usually commences with a salad of some description like cucumber or delicious pieces of melon.

 The main always consisted of meat with vegetables.
 This may or may not be accompanied by puree (potato), pasta or rice.
 She’s brilliant to feed and will happily eat her portion of vegetables such as spinach or a salad consisting of carrots, bell peppers, tomatoes or cucumber.

-She really does love telling stories and is a bit of a chatter box, so she does benefit from a little bit of supervision to ensure that there is more ‘eating’ than ‘story telling’ at the dinner table.
+She really does love telling stories and is a bit of a chatterbox, so she does benefit from a little bit of supervision to ensure that there is more ‘eating’ than ‘storytelling’ at the dinner table.

 Let’s just verify that the spinach did make it in.

-Yes I think it’s safe to say that it has.
+Yes, I think it’s safe to say that it has.
 Isn’t she a brilliant model?

-The meal is usually sealed with fruity yoghurt or a slice of fromage – two of her favourite things!
+The meal is usually sealed with fruity yoghurt or a slice of Fromage – two of her favourite things!

 I must confess that I did offer her a couple whilst we worked on a puzzle.
 She likes to take little bites at a time to savour each bite of her treat.

 She will stop often for sips of water and a snack of bread with cheese or fruit.

-There’s the trampoline (she thinks it’s called tram-pauline and named after her)!
+There’s the trampoline (she thinks it’s called tram-pauline and is named after her)!
 So not surprisingly she loves the ‘tram-pauline‘ and her little car.
 She’s a very active little girl.